-In addition, taking into account the technology-related elements decided in the Addis Ababa Action Agenda of the Third International Conference on Financing for Development and the 2030 agenda for sustainable development, the following key areas of work have been highlighted.
+In addition, taking into account the technology-related elements decided in the Addis Ababa Action Agenda of the Third International Conference on Financing for Development, the following key areas of work have been highlighted.

 Online platform and knowledge hub

 The platforms submitted through the above mentioned surveys, are operated largely in isolation from each other and serve a range of different communities, mostly focused on particular sectors, themes or country groups.
 Most of these platforms do not share formal coordination or joint governance arrangements.
 Furthermore, they are operated based on a range of technologies.